herrevilkitten/fantastic_m2/fantastic_m3_readme.txt

 c. the NPC utilizes the waypoint network around the lake.

-d. the NPC detects player movment near them using a visual sense and a visual asepct attached to the player.
+d. the NPC detects player movement near them using a visual sense and a visual asepct attached to the player.
 When the girl is near the player, it will dance.

 ================================================================================